 However, bacteria are rapidly becoming resistant to the drugs designed to kill them.

-In the United States alone, drug resistant bacteria infect at least 2 million people each year, leading to about 23,000 deaths, according to the Centers for Disease Control and Resistance (CDC).
+In the United States alone, drug resistant bacteria infect at least

 As antibiotic resistant pathogens become increasingly prevalent, researchers are leaving no stone unturned in their search for innovative interventions.